shankar-r10n/spt-aca-hol/README.md

 Choose the [Region] you want to deploy to from the drop-down of available regions.

-As it is the first time, click on the [Create new] hyperlink to create a new [Container Apps Environment]
+**As it is the first time, click on the [Create new] hyperlink to create a new [Container Apps Environment]**

+**Note:** _An environment in Azure Container Apps creates a secure boundary around a group of container apps.
+Container Apps deployed to the same environment are deployed in the same virtual network and write logs to the same Log Analytics workspace._

  ***

 ![CreateEnvBasics](images/4_CCA_Env_Basics.png)